edelgrace/edelgrace.me/content/blog/2016-02-27-blogilates-beginners-workout-calendar-2-0-day-11.md

 ### Day 11: Lower Body

 Another day, another week almost finished (I'm talking in terms of the weekday week and not the Blogilates week)!
-I keep mixing up the "Wake up and &#8230;" preambles at the start of each day&#8230;.
+I keep mixing up the "Wake up and ..." preambles at the start of each day....
 Yesterday I did 30 second planks on each side instead of just 1 minute of planking.
-I really hate those planks&#8230; You will not hear me say that enough, haha!
+I really hate those planks...
+You will not hear me say that enough, haha!

 ### Video 1: Pick Me Up Quickie Workout